JacobNakayu/web-app-base/documentation/03-environment-configuration.md

 <summary>Database Configuration</summary>

 ## Summary
-These files configure the PosgreSQL database that app_name uses to track devices, vulnerabilities, etc.
+These files configure the PosgreSQL database that Steesh uses to track devices, vulnerabilities, etc.

 With the exception of docker-compose.yml, all files in this section are generated [during setup](./01-first-setup.md) and will not be found in the github.